oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab5.md

 Estimated Lab Time: 15 minutes

 ### Objectives
-In this lab, you will learn how to onboard the Oracle database to Oracle Key Vault, and how to migrate your keys from the TDE wallet to Key Vault.
+In this lab, you will learn how to onboard the Oracle database to Oracle Key Vault, and how to migrate your keys from the local TDE wallet to Key Vault.

 ### Prerequisites
 This lab assumes you have completed lab 4.